Abigail Saguy

 In 2013, I published What’s Wrong with Fat?
 (Oxford).
 This book examined how and why fatness has come to be understood as a public health crisis and the social consequences of understanding body weight in this way.
 I also published several articles that examine related issues.

-My very first book, What is Sexual Harassment?
-From Capitol Hill to the Sorbonne (2003, California).
-Along with several related articles, this book showed how different legal and political traditions constrained and enable U.S. and French activists to develop distinct legal approaches to sexual harassment that, in turn, had disparate implications for corporate policies in each nation.
 In 2018, I extended this work in an article published in Law & Society Review, showing how European law—and specifically a 2002 Directive—has shaped the practice and content of sexual harassment law in France.
-I find that the European Directive changed how French courts address sexual harassment and shaped the content of a new sexual harassment law France passed in 2012.
+I showed that the European Directive changed how French courts address sexual harassment and shaped the content of a new sexual harassment law France passed in 2012.
 Yet, its influence has been mediated by dominant national attitudes about: 1) the nature of sexual harassment, 2) which legal institutions are best suited to address it, and 3) the character of women who claim to have been harassed.
-I further find that news reporting on a 2011 arrest of a French politician for sexual assault led to more positive attitudes about sexual harassment victims.
+I further demonstrated that news reporting on a 2011 arrest of a French politician for sexual assault led to more positive attitudes about sexual harassment victims.
 The impact that news media reporting on this arrest has had on the enforcement of sexual harassment law in France sheds light on the likely impact of the #MeToo movement in the United States, as I discussed in several subsequent publications.

 Publications